-Unfortunately, given the assumptions we have made, supposing that 'the proposition that first-order logic is undecidable' and 'that firstorder logic is undecidable' make different contributions to the propositions expressed by (7a) and (7b) (respectively) won't by itself happily explain how they can differ in truth value.
-Here is why: Suppose that 'the proposition that first-order logic is undecidable' contributes to the proposition expressed by (7a) something, say p; and suppose that 'that first-order logic is undecidable' contributes to the proposition expressed by (7b) something, say q, where not (p=q).
-One or both of p and q may fail to be the proposition that first-order logic is undecidable, as long as not (p=q).
+Unfortunately, given the assumptions we have made, supposing that 'the proposition that first order logic is undecidable' and 'that first order logic is undecidable' make different contributions to the propositions expressed by 7a and 7b (respectively) won't by itself happily explain how they can differ in truth value.
+Here is why.

+Suppose 'the proposition that first order logic is undecidable' contributes to the proposition expressed by 7a something, say p; and suppose that 'that first order logic is undecidable' contributes to the proposition expressed by 7b something, say q, where not (p = q).
+One or both of p and q may fail to be the proposition that first order logic is undecidable, as long as not (p = q).
 At any rate, at least one of them must fail to be this proposition.
 Say it is p.
-Given our assumption that the structures of propositions closely mirror the structures of the sentences expressing them, (7a) and (7b) express propositions that can be represented as follows:
+Given our view that the structures of propositions mirror the structures of the sentences expressing them, 7a and 7b express propositions that can be represented as follows:

-(7a') [o [R [p]]] (7b') [o [R [q]]]
+7a'. [o [R [p]]] 7b'. [o [R [q]]]

-(where o is Amy, R is the relation expressed by 'remembers', and p is the propositional contribution of 'the proposition that first-order logic is undecidable' and q is the propositional contribution of 'that firstorder logic is undecidable').
-Though p isn't the proposition that firstorder logic is undecidable, the following must be true: since p is the propositional contribution of 'the proposition that first-order logic is undecidable' and since this latter expression designates the proposition that first-order logic is undecidable in (7a), p must have the effect of making the truth value of (7a') (at a circumstance) depend on the properties of the proposition that first-order logic is undecidable and the relations it stands in (in that circumstance).
-For to say that in (7a)

-'the proposition that first-order logic is undecidable' designates the proposition that first-order logic is undecidable is to say that this occurrence of the expression is in some way semantically associated with the proposition that first-order logic is undecidable, so that as a result of its occurring in (7a) this sentence expresses a proposition whose truth or falsity at a circumstance depends on the properties of the proposition that first-order logic is undecidable and the relations it stands in at that circumstance.
-But we are now assuming it has this effect by contributing p to the proposition expressed by (7a) (that is,(7a')).
-Thus, p must affect the truth conditions of (7a') by making its truth or falsity at a circumstance depend on the properties of the proposition that first-order logic is undecidable and the relations.
+(where o is Amy, R is the relation expressed by 'remembers' and p is the propositional contribution of 'the proposition that first order logic is undecidable' and q is the propositional contribution of 'that first order logic is undecidable').
+Though p isn't the proposition that first order logic is undecidable, the following must be true: since p is the propositional contribution of 'the proposition that first order logic is undecidable' and since this latter expression designates the proposition that first order logic is undecidable in 7a, p must have the effect of making the truth value of 7a' (at a circumstance) depend on the properties of the proposition that first order logic is undecidable and the relations it stands in (in that circumstance).
+For to say that in 7a 'the proposition that first order logic is undecidable' designates the proposition that first order logic is undecidable is to say that this occurrence of the expression is in some way semantically associated with the proposition that first order logic is undecidable, so that as a result of its occurring in 7a this sentence expresses a proposition whose truth or falsity at a circumstance depends on the properties of the proposition that first order logic is undecidable and the relations it stands in in that circumstance.
+But we are now assuming it has this effect by contributing p to the proposition expressed by 7a (i.e. 7a').
+Thus p must affect the truth conditions of 7a' by making its truth or falsity at a circumstance depend on the properties of the proposition that first order logic is undecidable and the relations it stands in in that circumstance.